seapagan/seapagan/README.md

 * [openapi-readme](https://github.com/seapagan/openapi-readme)
   * Generate Markdown from an OpenAPI JSON spec file.

-I have several repositories that are just to show off some techinqiues or integrations, how to solve some problems with a specific library or framework, or were used for me to learn a new technology.
+I have several repositories that are just to show off some techniques or integrations, how to solve some problems with a specific library or framework, or were used for me to learn a new technology.